Skip to content

 About the Gallery

 James Barron founded his art business in 1987 as a private art dealer and consultant, and established James Barron Art in 2010.
 He specializes in modern and contemporary American and European art.
-Trained as an art historian (Phi Beta Kappa, magna cum laude) at Brown University, Barron is known for his refined vision and ability to juxtapose works in unexpected combinations.
 He exhibits regularly at art fairs including The ADAA Art Show, the Dallas Art Fair, the Outsider Art Fair, and Intersect Art and Design fairs

 James Barron divides his time between Rome, Italy, and Kent, CT.
 He worked at Knoedler Gallery from 1980-85 with Post-War and Contemporary American art and at Jan Krugier Gallery from 1985-87, with the Marina Picasso Collection and Modern masterworks.
 He has sold Modern works by Picasso, Matisse, Arp, Giacometti and Pollock, as well as Contemporary art by Andy Warhol, Sol LeWitt, Beverly Pepper, Jules Olitski, Alice Neel, Winfred Rembert, Norman Lewis, and Cy Twombly.
 Barron is equally adept in guiding both new and experienced collectors.